Houdini 21.0 Crowd simulations

 1. Click beside the Group parameter.

-2. In the viewport, select the paths to deform to avoid other agents and obstacles.
+2. In the viewport, select the paths to deform in order to avoid other agents and obstacles.

 3. Click Enter.

-The agents specified in Group can still collide against agents that are not listed in Group.
+The agents specified in Group can still collide with agents that are not listed in Group.

-Specify how far in advance agents start avoiding potential collisions
+Specify how far in advance for agents to start avoiding potential collisions

 Adjust the Max Collision Time.